fbpx

 Interior of modern dining room with blue table and chairs against white wall with big window and curtain

-The general rule of thumb, as noted above, is to add up your dining room's square footage measurements.
-Then, the resulting number becomes the approximate diameter (in inches) for an appropriately-sized chandelier.
+As noted above, the general rule of thumb is to add up your dining room’s square footage measurements.

 How High To Hang The Chandelier

-Experts agree that for an 8-foot ceiling, 30-36 inches from the top of the table is ideal.
-With ceiling heights greater than 8 feet, add 3 inches per each additional foot.
+Experts agree that 30-36 inches from the top of the table is ideal for an 8-foot ceiling.
+For ceiling heights greater than 8 feet, add 3 inches per additional foot.

 How Do You Choose A Dining Room Chandelier?